I don’t believe in writer’s block.

 If you’re stuck and can’t write, then there’s something wrong with your process.

-I’ve been writing professionally for nearly a decade and have worked with dozens of writers.
-And whenever they have an issue with “writer’s block” or writing too slow, it’s ALWAYS for the same reason:
+I’ve been writing professionally for over a decade and have worked with dozens of writers.
+And whenever they have an issue with “writer’s block” or writing too slow, it’s usually for one reason:

 They’re trying to work on multiple stages at once.